gkotian/gkotian.github.io/travels/_posts/2010-04-24-lizzys-farewell-party.md

 title: Lizzy's farewell party
 categories:
 - Ecuador
-excerpt: The school had got some new volunteers in the past two weeks.
-First there was Pedro from Brazil, who was riding his motorcycle all around South America, Che Guevara style.
-He was followed by the young Brits, Tom & Chris; and then the Canadian brothers, Colin & Matt.
 ---

 The school had got some new volunteers in the past two weeks.
 First there was